Campus Address: 110 Clark Hall and 221 Clark Hall (Veteran's Center)

 Minor in Veterans Studies

-The Minor in Veterans Studies is a multi-disciplinary program whose course work focuses and enhances students’ majors to prepare them to work for or with veterans.
+The Minor in Veterans Studies is a multi-disciplinary program whose course work enhances students’ majors to prepare them to work for or with veterans.
 It is also designed to encourage and enable veteran students to reflect more deeply on their service experiences.
-This minor includes a foundation course, an introductory course in the psychology of trauma, elective courses, and a capstone.
-Electives may be chosen from four areas:
+This minor includes a foundation course, a series of elective courses, and a capstone.
+Electives may be chosen from four areas, or from any MVS course above the 2000 level.

 Cultural: exploring perspectives and experiences of veterans through various media